Deciding Conjugacy of a Rational Relation: Computing Witness of a Sumfree Expression

 In this section, we give a decision procedure to compute the common witness of a sumfree expression, if it exists.
 A sumfree expression can have no common witness, a unique common witness, or infinitely many common witnesses.
 Thus, the set of common witnesses (abbreviated as the \emph{witness set}) is either empty, singleton, or infinite.
 Whenever there are infinitely many common witnesses for an expression, the witnesses are the same as those of its primitive root (\Cref{infmanycwcorr}).
 In that case we compute the primitive root as their finite representation.

-The witness set of a sumfree expression is equal to the intersection of witness sets of each of its singleton reduxes.
-So first, we show how to compute the witness set of a sumfree expression with only one Kleene star, in effect the witness set of a singleton redux.
-Using this procedure, we show how to compute the witness set of a general sumfree expression.

-First we bound the size of the unique common witness of two conjugate primitive pairs, if it exists. \begin{proposition} If two conjugate primitive pairs $(u_1,v_1)$ and $(u_2,v_2)$ have a unique common witness $z$, then $|z| \leq 2 \cdot \max(|u_1|,|u_2|)$. \end{proposition}
+The following proposition shows that there is a bound to the size of the unique common witness of two conjugate pairs if it exists, which aids in computing the common witness of two pairs in linear time. \begin{proposition} If two conjugate primitive pairs $(u_1,v_1)$ and $(u_2,v_2)$ have a unique common witness $z$, then $|z| \leq 2 \cdot \max(|u_1|,|u_2|)$. \end{proposition}